 A non-insurance subsidiary of our holding company is a shareholder of the corporation that operates the Mortgage Electronic Registration System ("MERS").
-Our subsidiary, as a shareholder of MERS, has been named as a defendant (along with MERS and its other shareholders) in nine lawsuits asserting various causes of action arising from allegedly improper recording and foreclosure activities by MERS.
-Three of those lawsuits remain pending and the other six lawsuits have been dismissed without an appeal.
+Our subsidiary, as a shareholder of MERS, has been named as a defendant (along with MERS and its other shareholders) in eight lawsuits asserting various causes of action arising from allegedly improper recording and foreclosure activities by MERS.
+Two of those lawsuits remain pending and the other six lawsuits have been dismissed without any further opportunity to appeal.
 The damages sought in the remaining cases are substantial.
 We deny any wrongdoing and intend to defend ourselves against the allegations in the lawsuits, vigorously.